-Dealing with bad reviews is always a struggle.
+Dealing with bad reviews is always a battle.

 No one wants to have to come to terms with a bad review and how it reflects upon their band.
 However a lot of bands react to a bad review in the worst possible way and this only leaves them open to more negativity.
 I think that realizing the appropriate reaction to a bad review is key if you want to maintain a web presence that isn’t viewed as little more than a bad joke.
 This is an issue I see even fairly major bands having a hard time with and we need to take the time to look at this in order to properly understand where it’s coming from and what the best responses are.
 It’s always a pain when someone insults a record you worked hard on, so how do you deal with that and turn it into something positive?
 There are ways, believe me, they just take a little maturity and tact, two things that unfortunately a lot of bands in the underground scene seem to be lacking.

 First and foremost you see the bands who respond in a shitty way and are explicitly angry against not just the writer but the publication.

 This immediately locks you out from the publication.
 Any chance you could have had to maybe win them back over with a stronger release in the future is immediately shot down if you talk shit.
 I see this happen most frequently with bands on their first record.
 This is especially a problem because, what most bands don’t want to admit, is that your first record probably isn’t that good.
 It’s your first time doing this after all!
 Yet, because the bands aren’t used to receiving bad press they talk shit and shoot themselves in the foot.
 Instead of doing something positive with the press like accepting the criticism or just flat out ignoring it these bands have to whine to the whole world about how this writer ‘doesn’t understand their vision’.
 Well guess what, odds are that writer listens to a ton of music, so maybe it’s not their fault they aren’t digging it.